 In the event that I-Mab out-licenses the rights to TJ004309 to a third party, the Company would be entitled to receive escalating portions of royalty and non-royalty consideration received by I-Mab with respect to certain territories outside of Greater China.
 In the event that I-Mab commercializes TJ004309, the Company would be entitled to receive a royalty percentage on net sales by I-Mab in North America ranging from the mid-single digits to low double digits, and in the EU and Japan in the mid-single digits.
 The portions of certain third party royalty and non-royalty consideration and the royalty from net sales by I-Mab to which the Company would be entitled will escalate based on the phase of development and relevant clinical trial obligations the Company completes under the TJ004309 Agreement, ranging from a high-single digit to a mid-teen percentage of non-royalty consideration as well as a double digit percentage of royalty consideration.
+In March 2020, I-Mab issued a press release announcing a strategic partnership with Kalbe Genexine Biologics (KG Bio), whereby KG Bio received what the press release described as a right of first negotiation outside North America for TJ004309 for up to \$340 million in potential payments to I-Mab.
+On April 8, 2020, the Company issued a notice of dispute to I-Mab as the Company believes it may be entitled to receive a payment under the TJ004309 agreement, although I-Mab has disputed that any payment is due.
+The Company cannot currently estimate the likely outcome of the dispute under the TJ004309 agreement.

 The TJ004309 Agreement may be terminated by either party in the event of an uncured material breach by the other party, bankruptcy of the other party, or for safety reasons related to TJ004309.
-I-Mab may also terminate the TJ004309Agreement if the Company causes certain delays in completing a Phase 1 clinical trial.
+I-Mab may also terminate the TJ004309 Agreement if the Company causes certain delays in completing a Phase 1 clinical trial.
 In addition, I-Mab may terminate the TJ004309 Agreement for any reason within 90 days following the completion of the first Phase 1 clinical study, in which case the Company would be entitled to a minimum termination fee of \$9.0 million, or following the completion of the first Phase 2 clinical study, in which case the Company would be entitled to a pre-specified termination fee of \$15.0 million and either a low double-digit percentage of non-royalty consideration up to \$35.0 million that I-Mab may receive as part of a license to a third party, or an additional payment of \$35.0 million if TJ004309 is approved for marketing outside Greater China before a third party license is executed, in addition to a double digit percentage of royalty consideration.